simonindelicate/sleepcastjam/readme.md

 ## Audio proxy to avoid CORS failures

 Podcast audio files are still hosted by the publishers and many do not send permissive CORS headers.
 The client now pulls every snippet through `/api/audio`, a Netlify Function that re-fetches the file server-side and returns it with `Access-Control-Allow-Origin: *`.
 If snippet decoding fails because of a blocked request, check the function logs for `audio proxy error` to see the upstream response.

+Netlify responses are capped around 6 MB; the proxy intentionally limits downloads to ~2.5 MB (plus base64 overhead) via a `Range` request.
+You’ll get a `206` response with an `X-Proxy-Note` header when truncation happens, and the UI surfaces that note in the snippet status line.